 A Rock Springs, Wyoming bartender, Bert Kraft alleged that during the 1920’s Elzy Lay and Cassidy entered his saloon.
-Lay was incarcerated in 1899, but was pardoned in 1906 for helping to end a prison riot.
+Lay had been incarcerated in 1899, but was pardoned in 1906 for helping to end a prison riot.
 He straightened himself out, remarried and moved to California.

-Kraft knew them back in the 1890’s.
+Kraft knew them both from the old days.
 He mentioned that Elzy’s old flame, Josie Bassett (whose sister was Butch’s old flame) lived nearby.

 Butch, Elzy and Josie reminisced for hours.
 She later claimed she’d met Butch twice in Johnnie, Nevada.
 Josie added he’d worked for a mining company there, where he died “in the 1940’s”.